tonylitianyu/Automated-3D-Modeling/camera_reconstruct/README.md

 #### Configuration Instructions:
 1. viewer.launch configuration
+    * By default launches Realsense, rviz, generate_pc, and fuse_pc
     * The viewer launch file contains arguements gaz and clip
     * Set clip true to use a camera clipping distance of 0.7
     * Set gaz to true to launch a point cloud viewer without a physical TurtleBot or Sawyer